fenfire-org/project/teaching/TIE363/www/lectures/lecture4/index.rst

 First, a new method is used to construct the text, i.e., textLn(String text).
 It adds *glue* at the end of the list of boxes that represent letters.
-Glue is something that you don't render at all, but has an affect to layouting, e.g., in the example it is infitely stretchable but at least zero sized "hole" in the screen.
+Glue is something that you don't render at all, but has an affect to layouting, e.g., in the example it is infinitely stretchable but at least zero sized "hole" in the screen.
 A better name for the glue might be spring but of course as the term is already used with TeX it is easier to use the same name for same functionality.